62 Powerful Blog Optimization SEO Tips

 Okay, we’ve talked about search engines and keywords ad nauseam.

-And although the optimizations we’ve discussed so far do help readers as well, there is still more we can do to polish up our post for our human audience.
+And although the search optimizations we’ve discussed so far also help readers, there is still more we can do to polish up our post for our human audience.

 In this section, let’s dive into tips that make your post readable, skimmable, snackable, and downright delicious.